RSA

 This attack is also known as the million message attack, as it require a lot of oracle queries.

-Finding primes $p$ and $q$ from d
+Finding primes and from d

 Coppersmith’s attack - Wikipedia